Life goes on, long after the thrill of living is gone. John Mellencamp

 Guess I needlessly worried about Marty becoming a single mother.

-This was the woman who had written me almost every day when I was in Vietnam, waited for me to return, stood by me during difficult times, provided a good household for our family, was alone with the twins for months on end while I served in the Army.
+She was the woman who had written me almost every day when I was in Vietnam.
+Waited for my return, stood by me during difficult times, provided a good household for our family, and was alone with the twins for months while I served in the Army.
 She was the woman, I thought, who loved and cherished me and the girls.

-I continued paying child support to Marty for a few months before I got the advice of a family attorney, and began sending the money to Momma instead.
+I continued paying child support to Marty for a few months before I got the advice of a family attorney.
+I began sending the money to Momma instead.
 Marty was pissed.
-I went back to the attorney and filed for a divorce and for custody of the twins, Marty never responded, and I was granted sole custody.
+I went back to the attorney and filed for a divorce and for custody of the twins.
+Marty never responded, and I was granted sole custody.
 Now the twins were completely and legally, my responsibility, although they were still with my mother.

 Nothing From Nothing was playing on KIMN.

-There were not enough data, the doctors said, for a clear diagnosis.
-Maybe I had Irritable Bowel Syndrome (IBS), a spastic colon, a condition usually aligned with someone who has a high-strung personally.
+There were not enough data, the doctors said, for a precise diagnosis.
+Maybe I had Irritable Bowel Syndrome (IBS), a spastic colon.
+This condition usually aligns with someone who is high-strung personally.
 I prefer to call it Type-A.

-I had just received the sequence number for my upcoming promotion (about three months away) when the Medical Board informed me that I had been declared physically unfit to serve.
+I had just received the sequence number for my upcoming promotion (about three months away).
+That’s when the Medical Board informed me that I had been declared physically unfit to serve.
 My Army career was over.

 famc_over-1Fitzsimons Army Medical, Denver, where I was confined until diagnosed.
 (Public Domain)

 After several months at Fitzsimons, the doctors settled on a diagnosis for me: “Crohn’s disease.”
-An incurable malady that features abdominal cramping, fever, diarrhea, blood in stools, drainage from the anus, inflammation of liver-skin-joints-eyes, fatigue, immune system degradation, and sores in the mouth.
+It’s an incurable disorder that features abdominal cramping, fever, diarrhea, blood in stools, and drainage from the anus.
+There’s more: Inflammation of the liver, skin, joints, and eyes, fatigue, immune system degradation, and sores in the mouth.
+(Veterans are more prone to get Crohn’s disease, concluded a recent study, than the population at large.)

 The side effects of early drug treatment for Crohn’s were sometimes more detrimental to my health than any benefit it provided.
-Prednisone that I took, off and on, for the disease was especially precarious for long-term usage.
+Prednisone, which I took, off and on, for the disease, was especially precarious for long-term usage.
 It’s a steroid that comes with about a dozen warnings.
 Frequent use is known to cause heart failure, liver damage, and diabetes.

 This disease is no “You have eight months to live” cancer diagnosis.
 Indeed, it’s possible to die from complications of Crohn’s.
 But it’s more likely one will just suffer from its symptoms for a few decades and then die.

-Today it is not unusual to see an ad for Crohn’s, but in 1973, most physicians were not familiar with the disease or seen or treated anyone who had it.
+Today, it is not unusual to see an ad for Crohn’s.
+But in 1973, most physicians were unfamiliar with the disease or had not seen or treated anyone with it.
 (Count me as an early experiment, I suppose.)
-All my colonoscopies without sedation had shown non-specific inflammation of the small intestine and some granuloma, but I had no ulcers in the mucosa of the intestines that resembled “cobblestones,” which are consistent with Crohn’s.
+All my colonoscopies without sedation had shown non-specific inflammation of the small intestine and some granuloma.
+However, I had no ulcers in the intestinal mucosa resembling “cobblestones,” which are consistent with Crohn’s disease.

-I was surviving on six to eight Atropine a day (a narcotic and controlled drug).
-Some of the best years of my life were made possible by those tiny white pills that kept my diarrhea manageable and my life functioning with some normalcy.
-(Eventually, while on the move, I was able to swallow two or three without any liquid.)
+I was surviving on six to eight Atropine tablets a day (a narcotic and controlled drug).
+Some of the best years of my life were made possible by those tiny white pills.
+They kept my diarrhea manageable and my life functioning with some normalcy.
+(Eventually, while on the move, I could swallow two or three pills without any liquid.)

-But there were downsides to Atropine: Blurred vision, euphoria, headache, fever, confusion, stultification, depression, drowsiness, dry mouth, numbing of hand-feet and so forth.
-I had some of those symptoms, but thankfully no more than a few at a time.
+But there were downsides to Atropine: Blurred vision, euphoria, headache, fever, confusion, stultification, and depression.
+There’s more: drowsiness, dry mouth, numbing of hands and feet, and so forth.
+I had some of those symptoms, but thankfully, no more than a few at a time.

 My medical retirement income was $421.00 a month, a pay cut of almost 50%.
-I was unable to work any demanding job, or perhaps any job at all, unless I was allowed unlimited restroom breaks and able to get frequent sick days.
+I was unable to work any demanding job, or perhaps any job at all.
+That is, unless I was allowed unlimited restroom breaks and could get frequent sick days.

 But That’s Alright, Mama, because: